AnotherWorldDAO/ApeChain-OPStack-SepoliaL2Testnet/README.md

 ### AIP-377
 This ApeChain Testnet is POC demo of using Optimism's OP Stack.
 The A-Team will carry out further development stated in [AIP-377](https://forum.apecoin.com/t/aip-377-apechain-a-team-research-deploy-manage-apechain/20163)

-### ApeCoin voting
+### ApeCoin voting/onramp
 ApeCoin holders can still vote when using ApeChain (w.
-Snapshot strategies)
+Snapshot strategies).
+New ApeCoin users without pre-installed wallets can use social sign-in to create Halliday smart accounts (Account Abstraction integration partner) to acquire ApeCoin (fiat KYC onramp) and will be able to vote.

 ## APE as gas?
 L2 gas should be ETH, but there are ways to do gas fee reimbursement.
+Game App Chains can be roll-ups from ApeChain (and have native ERC-20 as gas).
+ApeChain will collect App Chain gas as revenues.
+For example, ApeChain is an L2 chain like Optimism and Base.
+Game apps can have their own rollups as L3/App Chains using $APE (or other ERC20) as native gas tokens.
+ApeChain will collect gas as chain revenue.

 # Testnet Chain Info
 - ChainId `111`